cam-martin/interview_example/chapter2.md

 ---
-title       : Data Acquitition description : Test your data aquition skills, like scrapping... attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Statistical Theory description : Test your knowledge of statistical theory!
+Don't worry if you miss something we will give you the rundown on all you need to know attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:r xp:100 skills:1 key:f5ed5290d0
-## Web scrapping
+## Causal Inference

 In this course/tutorial you will test your data science expertice by answering common interview questions.